What is Wi-Fi Direct and how do you use it on Android?

 What is Wi-Fi Direct?

-As mentioned above, Wi-Fi direct allows devices without their own internet connection to connect to one which does.
-In the case of Android Smartphones and devices, you can connect them and quickly transfer files without the hassle of cables.
+In simpler terms, Wi-Fi direct allows devices without their own internet connection to connect to one which does.
+In the case of Android smartphones and devices, you can connect them and quickly transfer files without the hassle of cables.
 So, is Wi-Fi Direct just a glorified version of Bluetooth?
-Well, yes and no. The advantage of using Wi-Fi Direct over Bluetooth, is that the Wi-Fi range and transfer speeds are significantly higher than those of Bluetooth.
-So in short - use Wi-Fi Direct if you want a better way to send files from one device to another.
+Well, yes and no. The advantage of using Wi-Fi Direct over Bluetooth is that the Wi-Fi range and transfer speeds are significantly higher than those of Bluetooth.
+So, in short - use Wi-Fi Direct if you want a better way to send files from one device to another.

 How to set up Wi-Fi Direct

 Every Android smartphone that uses Android 4.0 and above has Wi-Fi Direct functionality (bar some very rare exceptions).
 While the systems' user interfaces might vary, setting this functionality up is relatively simple and unified across all devices.
 Wi-Fi Direct, until recently, did not offer native support for file transfers.
 That no longer is the case, thanks to a newly introduced feature called Nearby Share.
 Google also has its own app called 'Files' that includes a File transfer functionality (which uses Wi-Fi Direct).

 Unlike with Bluetooth, there is no button or anything that you need to tap to turn Wi-Fi Direct on.
 Wi-Fi Direct is enabled the moment you have a stable internet connection.
 This doesn't mean that Wi-Fi Direct is on all the time.
 Your smartphone only starts scanning for nearby devices to connect to when you tap on the Wi-Fi Direct tab.